Best Car Bike Racks of 2020

 Read review: Thule Raceway Pro 2

-Although lower cost hitch racks can still be pretty expensive, we recently discovered a new hitch-mount rack that's worthy of a Best Buy Award: the RockyMounts MonoRail.
-It costs a significant amount less than the highest priced and highest-rated competitor hitch racks, yet it boasts similar features and performance.
+Although lower cost hitch racks can still be pretty expensive, we recently discovered a new hitch-mount rack that presents a real bargain: the RockyMounts MonoRail.
+It costs a significant amount less than the highest priced and highest-rated competitor hitch racks, yet it provides similar features and performance.
 Like most great platform racks, the MonoRail holds the bike by the wheels, so there is no frame contact.
-It offers a high level of versatility, with well-designed wheel trays and included ladder strap extenders it can handle everything from skinny road tires up to 5" fat bike behemoths.
-Testers were also impressed with this rack's user-friendliness, including a one-handed tilt release mechanism at the end of the main support arm that can be used with bikes loaded.
+It offers a high level of versatility, with well-designed wheel trays and the included ladder strap extenders that it can handle everything from skinny road tires up to 5-inch fat bike behemoths.
+Testers were also impressed with this rack's user-friendliness, including a one-hand tilt release mechanism at the end of the main support arm that can be used with bikes loaded.
 It comes with a long noose-style cable lock and hitch pin that secures both the rack and the bikes it carries.

 The MonoRail appears very well made with a sturdy metal receiver arm, main support arm, and bike trays.
-There is a fair amount of plastic in its construction, however, including both the folding front wheel and pivoting rear wheel trays which could pose durability issues if used carelessly.
-It also employs a standard threaded hitch pin to attach the rack to your receiver.
-Although this works just fine, it's far less user-friendly than the tool-free tightening and locking knob designs found on some of the competition.
-Regardless, the MonoRail is an excellent rack that performs above the asking price and is more than deserving of our Best Buy award.
+There is a fair amount of plastic in its construction, however, including both the folding front wheel and pivoting rear wheel trays, which could pose durability issues if used carelessly.
+It also employs a standard threaded hitch pin to attach the rack to receiver on your vehicle.
+Although this works just fine, it's far less user-friendly than the tool-free tightening and locking designs found on some of the competition.
+Regardless, we feel the MonoRail is an excellent rack that performs above its asking price.

 Read review: RockyMounts MonoRail